soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 * A parent attribute (the attribute that will receive the return value)
 * A value (the return value itself - either an atomic value or the id of an object)

 To make sub-states independent and modular, the production that creates a decide operator must specify the first three items -- the name, parent object, and parent attribute.
 These values are stored on the operator under the "return-values" attribute.
-S

 The "value" attribute is typically (though not always) created by the sub-state.
 Code that executes the sub-state creates the return value(s) and places them in a temporary holding location in the sub-state.
-In some cases, it is desirable to have a "fixed" return value - i.e. a return value that is decided on before the sub-state is executed but should only be set after the sub-state completes.
+In some cases, it is desirable to have a "fixed" return value - i.e., a return value that is decided on before the sub-state is executed but should only be set after the sub-state completes.
 The most common example of this is a flag that indicates the sub-state executed.
 In these cases, the code that creates the decide operator can provide a caller-defined return value (name, parent object, parent attribute, and value) that will be put in the return value storage area and copied to the destination (the parent object) when the sub-state returns.

 NGS library code actually implements the return process as follows:
 * Upon entering the sub-state, the NGS library proposes an operator named: `ngs-op-copy-return-values-to-destination`.